rafaelbecks/glow/USER_MANUAL.md

 **Pitch to Color Generator:**
 - **Hue Factor** - Adjust how MIDI notes map to colors (1-100)
 - **Real-time preview** - See how different notes will be colored
-- **Affects multiple luminodes** - Harmonograph, Lissajous, Sinewave, Triangle, Woven Net, Whitney Lines, Moire Circles, Phyllotaxis, Noise Valley, Catenoid, Line Cylinder
+- **Affects multiple luminodes** - Harmonograph, Lissajous, Sinewave, Triangle, Woven Net, Whitney Lines, Moire Circles, Phyllotaxis, Noise Valley, Catenoid, Line Cylinder, Trefoil Knot

+**Trefoil Knot Special Features:**
+- **Node Mode** (enabled by default) - Number of laces automatically matches the number of active MIDI notes (10 notes = 10 laces).
+When disabled, uses a fixed number of laces and MIDI only affects color and deformation.
+- Each lace can have different colors when color mode is enabled
+- Deformation strength responds to MIDI velocity
+- Scale variation creates subtle size differences between laces

 ### Drawing Tablet Support
 - **Connect a drawing tablet** for pressure-sensitive control